rkuma183/wilsonmar.github.io/_posts/2017-03-18-devops-dashboards.md

    * Total cost as percent of revenue
    * Total revenue per employee

+## Bottom Line For Executives

+Upper management need to manager a longer time horizon.
-They favor <strong>trends</strong> over time that reflect <strong>customer experience</strong>:
+So they need to see <strong>trends</strong> over time, especially those that reflect <strong>customer experience</strong>
-(not just internal processes)
+(not just internal processes):

    * Availability of the system
    * Productivity of end-users using the system being developed, such as<br />
    purchases, invoices, or other business transactions processed during a <strong>peak hour</strong>.

    * Customer Net Promoter Score

    * Employee satisfaction
    * Employee turnover rate

 ## Architecture

-Hygieia was written to store data in a MongoDB database.
+Hygieia was written in Java to store data in a MongoDB database.

-The Hygieia server exposes REST APIs.
+The Hygieia API server exposes REST APIs written in Spring Boot and mysema.querydsl.

+The Hygieia core server provides the UI to data collected.

 ## Install server